mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 the [Alert component](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/Alert.razor) might come handy.
 Bootstrap Alert is probably the most straight-forward component in terms of both html-markup and functionality, however we can easily add some interesting stuff:

-- ability to use the same instance on the page for different purposes
+- ability to use the same component instance on the page for different purposes (Ex. show an info alert while editing, show a confirm alert before deleting)
 - optional auto-closing based on configurable duration
 - a button to dismiss it at any time